-DearArtist:

-We are very excited to have you come to our school on date.
+Dear: We are very excited to have you come to our school on date .
 This email is a reminder of the arrangements we have discussed.
 Please plan to arrive at time to set up.
-You can park location, instructions, etc.; please refer to the attached map for directions to our school.
-The school phone number is phone #.

-Name will meet you at designated entrance.
-He/she will take you to the office to sign in and then lead you to the venue; e.q. classroom, qym, auditorium, cafeteria.
+You can park location, instructions, etc. ; please refer to the attached map for directions to our school.
+The school phone number is phone # .
+Name will meet you at designated entrance .
+He/she will take you to the office to sign in and then lead you to the venue; e.g. classroom, gym, auditorium, cafeteria .
 [If the contact person is different from the Cultural Arts Rep or person meeting the artist, provide that information.]
-Your contact person is Name.
-His/her phone number is cell #, if available to share.

-You will facilitate your program with number aqe/qrade level students in venue; e.q. classroom, gym, auditorium, cafeteria.

-The school will provide the following materials and equipment:

-- [Examples: dressing area, water, microphone, projector, CD player, tables, chairs, etc.]

-- •

--

-The artist will provide:

-- Educational materials and publicity information at least two weeks before the event. - •

-If you have any questions, please contact me at phone or by e-mail at e-mail address.
+Your contact person is Name .
+His/her phone number is cell #, if available to share .
+You will facilitate your program with number aqe/qrade level students in venue; e.g. classroom, qym, auditorium, cafeteria .
+The school will provide the following materials and equipment: • [Examples: dressing area, water, microphone, projector, CD player, tables, chairs, etc.] • • The artist will provide: • Educational materials and publicity information at least two weeks before the event. • If you have any questions, please contact me at phone or by e-mail at e-mail address .
 Thank you again-we are looking forward to your visit!

-Sincerely, NAME Cultural Arts Representative, SCHOOL TEMPLATE II- PRE-PROGRAM COMMUNICATION: INTRODUCTION FOR TEACHERS/ADMINISTRATORS
+Sincerely, NAME Cultural Arts Representative, SCHOOL

+TEMPLATE II- PRE-PROGRAM COMMUNICATION: INTRODUCTION FOR TEACHERS/ADMINISTRATORS